+All MBA applications require you to submit a resume.
+You may be thinking, “No problem, I already have a resume.”

+>

-Instead, focus on your key accomplishments.
+> Instead, focus on your key accomplishments.
 What initiatives did you lead?
 What projects did you succeed in?
 How did you go above and beyond in your role?
 How did you excel, particularly in relation to your peers?

+>

-Focus on the highlights.
-It is okay to leave out certain tasks and projects you worked on, especially if they would not sound impressive to someone outside of your company or industry.
+> Focus on the highlights in your MBA essay It is okay to leave out certain tasks and projects you worked on, especially if they would not sound impressive to someone outside of your company or industry.

+>

-2. Include results
+> 2. Include results

+>

-Learnings, takeaways, and results are the most important items to include in your business school resume.
+> Learnings, takeaways, and results are the most important items to include in your business school resume.
 This can and should include both personal growth over time and the impact you have had on your business’s performance.
 The more specific and measurable your results, the better.
 Think of items such as “increased performance 30% over previous year” or “drove $1M in new business by doing x, y, and z.”

+>

-3. Focus on leadership and transferable skills
+> 3. Focus on leadership and transferable skills

+>

-While it may be crucial in your current role that you are an SQL expert, this will be much less interesting to admissions committee members.
+> While it may be crucial in your current role that you are an SQL expert, this will be much less interesting to admissions committee members.
 Instead of detailing the technical skills you have amassed, focus on the transferable skills you have developed.
 Share how you have emerged as a leader.
 Leadership comes in multiple forms so even if you have not managed a team or a project, there are many ways to demonstrate your unique leadership.
 (If you do have management experience, include it!)
 Teamwork and communication are other important skills to include.

+>

-As you select professional strengths to share, prioritize those that are relevant to many industries, for example, analytical skills, strategic thinking abilities, or research experience.
+> As you select professional strengths to share, prioritize those that are relevant to many industries, for example, analytical skills, strategic thinking abilities, or research experience.
 Sharing these transferable skills helps to convince readers that you can excel in business school and beyond.

+>

-4. Show multiple aspects of your profile
+> 4. Show multiple aspects of your profile